elgikore/binomial-probability/README.md

    pip install seaborn
    ```
 3. Click the green code button and download as a ZIP (or you can clone it).
-4. Run BinomialApp.py on your Python terminal or any Python IDE
+4. Run BinomialApp.py on your Python terminal or any Python IDE.
 5. Enjoy!